MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/unified-interface/types-of-hat-automation-activities.md

 ---
-title: "Types of HAT automation activities in Unified Service Desk for Dynamics 365 Customer Engagement apps| MicrosoftDocs"
+title: "Types of HAT automation activities in Unified Service Desk | MicrosoftDocs"
 description: "Learn about various automation activities that you can use to automate your hosted applications in Unified Service Desk." ms.custom:
   - dyn365-USD